Optimize for Ad Hoc Workloads is a configuration option that can free significant amounts of memory for some SQL Servers.

-In this article I briefly describe the process used by SQL Server when dealing with execution plans for ad hoc queries, the impact this can have on the plan cache for single use plans, and how the "optimize for ad hoc workloads" configuration option frees plan cache memory for more deserving causes, such as database pages.
+In this post I briefly describe the process used by SQL Server when dealing with execution plans for ad hoc queries, the impact this can have on the plan cache for single use plans, and how the "optimize for ad hoc workloads" configuration option frees plan cache memory for more deserving causes, such as database pages.

 Ad hoc queries are very common amongst vendor-supplied applications, especially those designed to work with multiple database engines.
 Essentially, instead of encapsulating the code in stored procedures, the full TSQL query is submitted every time.